 Project Idea Score Rank Recommendations Shortlist?
 Skills shop 92% 1 This project scores strongly against all criteria other there where there is an absence of project level detail.
 It aligns well with Town Investment Plan objectives and there is clear evidence of need.
 It should be shortlisted.
-YES - but skills shop and start- - up support Co-working space/ start- up support ace/ start- 83% =2 and strategic alignment.
-We will merge with the merged ✓✓ Town centre masterplan 83% =2 This project is at a more advanced delivery stage with the masterplan currently undergoing consultation.
+YES - but skills shop and start- up support Co-working space/ start-up support 83% =2 This project scores strongly with evidence of need and strategic alignment.
+We will merge with the skills shop projects so one physical space can deliver skills, business support and start-up space. merged ✓✓ Town centre masterplan 83% =2 This project is at a more advanced delivery stage with the masterplan currently undergoing consultation.
 We recommend that it forms the basis of the town centre improvement approach but focused down to meet objectives to define a clear centre.
 YES - but market building regen built Regenerating the market building 79% 4 Though this project scores slightly less well in terms of economic impact improving Leyland's leisure offer and sense of place is central to local ambitions for the Town Investment Plan.
-Leisure improvements should therefore be within the package of interventions. from masterplan principles Advanced manufacturing supply chain This project has the potential to deliver significant for Leyland.
-However, delivery is less of and would require significant engagement with potential partners do define an investment.
-We progress into the initial project development but with the understanding that further consists should be explored before a decision regarding.
-This project has the potential to deliver significant impact for Leyland.
+Leisure improvements should therefore be within the package of interventions. from masterplan principles Advanced manufacturing supply chain 81% =3 This project has the potential to deliver significant impact for Leyland.
 However, delivery is less certain and would require significant engagement with potential partners do define an investment.
-We will progress into the initial project development stage but with the understanding that further consultation should be explored before a decision regarding its inclusion in the final Town Investment Plan YES - but more scoping is required to confirm ✓ Virtual manufacturing hub Whilst this project scores well and has the potential to delivery impact a much more delivery skills focused project has also been shortlisted.
-In addition, similar to the Advanced Manufacturing NO × Town centre events/ cultural space This project meets a similar need within the programme as the market building regeneration in terms of supporting Leyland's leisure offer but it is considered less deliverable as no specific building or location has yet been identified.
-This project is not NO ×
+We will progress into the initial project development stage but with the understanding that further consultation should be explored before a decision regarding its inclusion in the final Town Investment Plan YES - but more scoping is required to confirm Virtual manufacturing hub 81% =3 Whilst this project scores well and has the potential to delivery impact a much more delivery skills focused project has also been shortlisted.
+In addition, similar to the Advanced Manufacturing supply chain project it would require significant consultation with partners and given time constraints it is recommended that efforts are focused on one project with greatest potential for impact.
+NO × Town centre events/ cultural space 75% 5 This project meets a similar need within the programme as the market building regeneration in terms of supporting Leyland's leisure offer but it is considered less deliverable as no specific building or location has yet been identified.
+This project is not shortlisted at this time as a standalone entity, though will be explored as a potential aspect of shortlisted projects.
+NO ×